Longvek

 Longvek was chosen by King Ang Chan I after the sacking of Angkor by the Siamese as a new capital because of its more readily defensible terrain.
-As a result, there was a time when Cambodia was often referred to as Longvek by foreign travellers.
+As a result, there was a time when Cambodia was often referred to as Longvek by foreign travelers.
 It was considered one of the greatest cities in Cambodia.
 After Ang Chan I defeated Sdach Korn he moved the capital city from Chaktomuk to Longvek in 1529.
 This new city was the capital of the Kingdom of Cambodia from 1529 to 1594 until the fall of Longvek.